cxdapp/workmates-springboot/src/main/resources/static/assets/libs/jquery-autotab/README.md

     <td>
       <strong>string</strong>: Disables auto tab and filtering functionality on all matched elements.
       <br />
       <strong>Note</strong>: Both <code>destroy</code> and <code>remove</code> will disable auto tab and filtering.
 Standard and custom event bindings persist as they check the status of an element when called.
-Removing the <code>keydown</code> and <code>keypress</code> can have a negative impact in both user and developer experience if the same events have been bound in other areas.
+Removing the <code>keydown</code> and <code>keypress</code> can have a negative impact in both users and developer experience if the same events have been bound in other areas.
     </td>
   </tr>
   <tr>